Certificate in Global Arbitration Law and Practice: National and Transborder Perspectives, London

 Switchboard: (0) 20 7499-9000

-Mitchell Hamline reserves the right to alter or cancel this program for limited enrollment or if exceptional circumstances (natural disaster, war, political unrest, or similar emergency) occurs.
-You are promptly notified if a State Department travel warning is issued for the United Kingdom, if there is a major alteration of the program, or if the program is canceled.
+Mitchell Hamline reserves the right to alter or cancel this program for limited enrollment or if exceptional circumstances (natural disaster, war, political unrest, or similar emergency) occur.
+Please note that we must follow Mitchell Hamline School of Law, national and UK COVID guidelines, which may impact our ability to offer this program in the summer of 2023.
+You will be promptly notified if a State Department travel warning is issued for the United Kingdom, if there is a major alteration of the program, or if the program is canceled.

 Students with Disabilities